mqwec43as/AccessibilityAction/README.md

 The codes here need to be ran via Java Code action, which is available only on v6.6 upwards.

 >[!WARNING]
->The codes in this repo were mainly generated with the assistance using AI tools.
+>The codes in this repo were mainly generated with the assistance of AI tools.